 - 7. No adjustment made/action taken - 8.
 Classification/overall outcome or progression requirements reviewed - 9.
 Notice passed to the final results/classification meeting (this must be done for early parts of multi-part exams, and exams which release final marks throughout the course) - 10.
 Paper(s) disregarded and results finalised on the basis of the remaining work - 11.
-Finalise the mark for the paper or paper(s) taking into account all the available material (e.g. questions disregarded) - 12.
-Other (including recommendation to Education Committee for an exceptional 3rd attempt) (please specify)
+Finalise the mark for the paper or paper(s) taking into account all the available material (e.g. questions disregarded)

+12. Other (including recommendation to Education Committee for an exceptional 3rd attempt) (please specify)

-Evaluation of seriousness of notice to examiners (completed at Mitigating Circumstances Panel meeting) Summary of Action taken (to be completed at results confirmation meeting) Candidate Number Papers likely to have been affected (All papers or subset of papers) If a subset of papers (please state which) How serious is the impact likely to have been (1 minor, 2 moderate, 3 very serious) Commentary on decision No adjustment made, or action taken (Y/N) Commentary on reason(s) Adjustment made, or action taken (Y/N) Action taken and either outcome or recommendation to future examiners 0 Dete Onding Dete Section completed by: Date: Section completed by: Date:
+Evaluation of seriousness of notice to examiners Summary of Action taken (completed at Mitigating (completed at Mitigating Circumstances Panel meeting) (to be completed at results confirmation meeting) Candidate Number Papers likely to have been affected (All papers or subset of papers) If a subset of papers (please state which) How serious is the impact likely to have been (1 minor, 2 moderate, 3 very serious) Commentary on decision No adjustment made, or action taken (Y/N) Commentary on reason(s) Adjustment made, or action taken (Y/N) Ac Section completed Date: Section Date: by: completed by: